 The lawsuits state that the Pokémon Go mobile app and Niantic’s website both have multiple barriers to the visually impaired.
 This prevents Herrera and other visually impaired people from using text-to-speech software known as “Voice Over” to enjoy the content as those without vision impediments.

 According to the lawsuit, many features on the mobile app and website fail to accurately describe the contents of the graphical images.
-The suit states that both Pokémon GO and Niantic’s website fails to properly label titles, fails to distinguish one page from another and contains broken links and incomplete headings, among other issues.
+The suit states that both Pokémon GO and Niantic’s website fail to properly label titles, fail to distinguish one page from another, and contain broken links and incomplete headings, among other issues.

-Herrera is represented by attorney Daniel Zemel of Zemel Law LLC.
-Zemel told the Hudson Reporter that the blind and visually-impaired deserve to play Pokemon GO like those without visual impairments.
+Herrera is represented by attorney Daniel Zemel of Zemel Law consumer protection firm operating as Zemel Law LLC.
+Zemel told the Hudson Reporter that blind and visually impaired players deserve equal access to Pokémon GO.

-“The technology is out there for people who are legally blind like my clients that use the app like everyone else,” Zemel said.
+“The technology is out there for people who are legally blind, like my clients who use the app like everyone else,” Zemel said.
 “That’s what they should be doing.”

 The lawsuits are not unprecedented.
 The move follows members of the American Foundation for the Blind calling for Niantic to make Pokémon GO more accessible to the visually impaired for years.